re-masashi/willpyre/docs/source/tutorial.rst

 Tutorial
 ===========

-If you have used ExpressJS, you will find the API to be similar.
 The functions that handle the actions on a page, are called handlers.
 The handlers must have ``request`` and ``response`` parameters.

 For example: